Health and Safety

 Medication Management and Storage

-Medications may only be administered if:
+Prescription medications may only be administered if:

 - The medication is part of an emergency care plan authorized by a physician.

-All authorized medications would require:
+All authorized medications (prescription and over-the-counter) require:

-- The medication is in the original packaging and labeled with the child’s name, name of medication, dosage, and directions for administering.
+- The medication in the original packaging and labeled with the child’s name, name of medication, dosage, and directions for administering.

 All prescription medications and other medications shall be stored in an area inaccessible to children.
 The quantity of medication is recorded upon receipt from, and upon return to, the Parent.
 All medication administered to children shall be recorded in the medical log and signed by the person administering it.
-Medications for individual children that may be needed for emergency care will be available at all times in the first aid kit.
+Medications for individual children that may be needed for emergency care will be available at all times in the first aid backpack.
 These medications would include but are not limited to medications needed in the treatment of asthma, diabetes and severe allergies.
 To protect the safety of all children, individual children may not carry or store personal medications.